 18 May - Phnom Penh – Traeng Trayueng - 90 kilometres

-It was an absolute nightmare getting out of Phnom Penh this morning.
-It was 8h00 on a Monday morning and major road works were taking place.
-They drive in weird and wonderful ways in Cambodia and on both sides of the road.
-I had a small collision with a motorbike coming from the front and he ripped my front pannier……arghhhhh.
-Now it is held together with duck tape.
+It was an absolute nightmare getting out of Phnom Penh.
+It was 8h00 on a Monday morning, and major roadworks were underway.
+Cambodians drive in weird and wonderful ways and on both sides of the road.
+Not surprising, I had a small collision with a motorbike coming in the opposite direction and ripped my front pannier.
+For the rest of the trip, the pannier was held together with duct tape.

-The good road did not last long and then we were back on a narrow road, but at least it had a good dirt shoulder for cycling.
-I was cycling into the wind which was a bit of a double-edged sword as it kept me nice and cool but slowed me down a fair bit.
-I spotted the Chanreah Guesthouse (a rather fancy sounding name) along the road, and thought it a good enough place to spend the night.
+The good road leading out of Phnom Penh didn’t last long, and then it was back to the old narrow and bumpy road, at least it had a good dirt shoulder for cycling.
+It was into the wind, which was a bit of a double-edged sword as it kept me cool but slowed one down considerably.
+90 Kilometres out the Chanreah Guesthouse (a rather fancy sounding name) rolled into view and made a good enough place to spend the night.

-I had a delicious bowl of curry noodle soup from the restaurant across the road.
-In fact, it was so nice that later that evening I went across the road again and got another one.
-It is quite remarkable how the Cambodians are standing together and trying to overcome their sad history.
-The owner of the guesthouse where I stayed had built a large open shed with volleyball courts and snooker tables.
-This is where the village kids come to play and practice and the owner does not charge a single cent.
-He does not even sell any alcohol or soft drinks to make some money.
+The restaurant across the street provided a delicious bowl of curry noodle soup.
+In fact, it was so good that later I went across the street and got another one.
+It was quite remarkable to see how Cambodians stood together trying to overcome their sad history.
+The owner of the guesthouse had built a large open shed with volleyball courts and snooker tables.
+This was where the village kids came to play, and practice and the owner didn’t charge a single cent.
+He didn’t even sell any alcohol or soft drinks to recuperate his expenses.

 19 May - Traeng Trayueng – Veal Rinh - 93 kilometres

-As I headed further south towards the coast, the road became somewhat hillier.
-Much of the land in this part of the country is covered by the Cardamom Mountains and I need to get over them to get back to Thailand.
+As the route headed further south towards the coast, it became somewhat hillier.
+Much of the land in that part of the country was covered by the Cardamom Mountains, and one needed to cross them to get back to Thailand.

-The next morning, I cycled the short distance to Sihanoukville.
-I looked around and eventually settled for a bungalow-style room at the Reef Resort, which had a swimming pool.
-I got a real good deal on a room if I stayed for 3 days.
-I had no intention of staying that long, but the price was too good to ignore.
-The diving turned out to be not as good as expected, so I gave it a miss and did zero for 3 days, except for enjoying the swimming pool.
+The next morning, it was a short distance to Sihanoukville where I settled for bungalow-style digs at the Reef Resort, which had a swimming pool.
+The owner offered me an excellent deal for a three-day stay, and although I had no intention of remaining that long, the price was too good to ignore.
+The diving turned out to be not as good as expected, and I gave it a miss and did zero for three days, except for enjoying the swimming pool.

 23 May - Sihanoukville – Koh Kong - By bus

 I was keen to get going but woke to a steady rain.
-Normally, it rains hard and is soon over but this morning in continued raining and I was reluctant to get on the road as my front pannier was still broken and not waterproof at all.
-I should have used my time to fix the pannier, but clean forgot about it.
-Although it was taped up, the tape was pulling loose and I had to make another plan.
-I decided to take the bus to the border and within a few hours I was Koh Kong.
-I was not sure how that was going to solve my problem as I still needed to fix the pannier.
+Usually, it rained hard and was soon over, but that morning, it continued raining, and I was reluctant to get on the road with my broken pannier.
+I should have used my time in Sihanoukville to fix the pannier, but clean forgot about it.
+Although it was taped up, the tape had pulled loose, and instead of fixing it took the bus to the border, and within a few hours, I was in Koh Kong.
+I wasn’t sure how it was going to solve my problem as I still needed to fix the pannier.

-Cycling the same country/route twice is not very exciting and I found it hard to get motivated.
-I found a room in Koh Kong and made a half-hearted attempt to fix the broken pannier.
-It may be easier to put everything in a waterproof bag, as I could not see how I was going to fix that pannier.
-I did, however, make use of my time in Koh Kong to look for a pannier and was surprised to find a company in Bangkok that sells Ortlieb panniers.
-I did not have any intention of going to Bangkok again but once close I could take the bus into town.
-I knew that I would not have much time to waste in Thailand as once I cross the border I only have 2 weeks to get to Malaysia, which meant a steady 100 – 120 kilometres a day.
+Cycling the same country/route twice was not very exciting, and I found it hard to get motivated.
+After finding a room in Koh Kong, I made a half-hearted attempt to fixing the broken pannier.
+It would have been easier to put everything in a waterproof bag, as the pannier was beyond repair.
+I did, however, make use of my time in Koh Kong to look for a pannier online, and was surprised to find a company in Bangkok selling Ortlieb panniers.
+I knew I wouldn’t have much time in Thailand as once across the border, I would only have two weeks to get to Malaysia, which meant a steady 100 – 120 kilometres a day.

-Instead of crossing the border into Thailand, I decided to take a trip up river.
+Instead of crossing the border into Thailand, a trip upriver looked interesting.
 It was a good change of scenery and money well spent.
-We slowly puttered up the river for about an hour and a half before we started our trek uphill to a waterfall.
-It was lush and green and terribly humid as we slowly walked through a dense forest to reach the waterfall.
-Fortunately, our guide had a machete and could cut open the path as we walked along.
+The boat slowly puttered up the river for about an hour and a half before trekking up the mountain to a waterfall.
+It was lush and green and terribly humid as we slowly strolled through a dense forest to reach the waterfall.
+Fortunately, our guide had a machete and could hack open the path as we walked along.
 After a good swim and lunch, we headed back downhill.
-Halfway back our guide scrambled up a tree and came back with a good size coconut for each of us.
-In no time at all he chopped it open and even made us each a straw from the reeds (or maybe it was a thin bamboo).
+Halfway back, our guide scrambled up a tree and came back with a good size coconut for each of us.
+In no time at all, he chopped it open and even made us each a straw from the reeds (or maybe it was a thin bamboo).

 25 May - Koh Kong – Trat - 108 kilometres